StackVista/stackstate-docs/setup/agent/agent-v1-to-agent-v2/agent-v1-to-agent-v2-linux.md

 You can start the Agent by following [Agent v2 - Start on Linux](/setup/agent/linux.md#start-stop-or-restart-the-agent).

 The log files for the above process can be found at the following location [Agent v2 - Linux Logs](/setup/agent/linux.md#log-files).

-### 5. (Optional) Enable Health checks for Splunk

-The newly installed StackState Agent v2 also supports health checks for Splunk.

-This can be enabled by following [Splunk Health Integration Page](/stackpacks/integrations/splunk/splunk_health.md).